 A versatile theater hall Four halls are available for the appreciation of orchestras, plays, musicals, dance, and other performing arts.
-MEMO The playhouse features distinctive red seats and brick walls.

-Guitar Performance : SATO Norio Photo:Hikaru.☆ 40 works of public art The art plaza in front of the concert hall entrance features a fresco by KINUTANI Koji, who created the posters for the 1998 Olympic Winter Games in Nagano.
+Guitar Performance : SATO Norio Photo:Hikaru.

+⊕ 40 works of public art The art plaza in front of the concert hall entrance features a fresco by KINUTANI Koji, who created the posters for the 1998 Olympic Winter Games in Nagano.